efabless/openlane2/docs/source/usage/writing_custom_flows.md

 - {exc}`openlane.flows.FlowError`
   - {exc}`openlane.flows.FlowException`

-Which share a similar hieararchy.
+Which share a similar hierarchy.
 Here is how `SequentialFlow`, for example, handles its `StepError`s:

 ```{literalinclude} ../../../openlane/flows/sequential.py